ipfs/ipfs-docs/docs/install/command-line.md

 ## System requirements

 IPFS is a light-weight application in terms of CPU and RAM usage.
 You can run an IPFS node on a Raspberry Pi.
-However, how much disk space your IPFS install takes up depends on how much data you're sharing.
-A base installation takes up about 12MB of disk space, and the [default maximum disk storage](/how-to/configure-a-node) IPFS will use is 10GB.
+However, how much disk space your IPFS installation takes up depends on how much data you're sharing.
+A base installation takes up about 12MB of disk space, and the [default maximum disk storage](/how-to/configure-a-node) is set to 10GB.

 ## Package managers